 AASHTO Bicycle Facilities Workshop

-The North Central Texas Council of Governments (NCTCOG) will host a series of 1-day in-depth training sessions to equip practitioners with a strong foundation to understand the rationale behind modern best practices.
+The North Central Texas Council of Governments (NCTCOG) will host a series of one-day in-depth training sessions to equip practitioners with a strong foundation to understand the rationale behind modern best practices.

 Register now to join us for a workshop facilitated by Toole Design Group focused on the fifth edition of the American Association of State Highway and Transportation Officials (AASHTO) Guide for the Development of Bicycle Facilities.
 The workshop modules will highlight updates to the Guide and key considerations for transportation professionals involved in supporting, planning and developing connected networks for bicycling.